xud0218/scorePrediction/midterm-report-xudd.md

    - **Support Vector Machine**: Capable of non-linear data handling but resource-intensive.

 **Training and Evaluation**:
-A subset of `train.csv` served as a validation set to test model performance.
+A subset of `train.csv` served as a validation set to test baseline model performance.
 Random Forest achieved the highest accuracy among baseline models, benefiting from its ensemble structure.
-On the full dataset, Random Forest’s accuracy decreased to approximately 0.53 ± 2, suggesting a need for tuning.
+On the full dataset, Random Forest’s accuracy decreased to approximately 0.55, suggesting a need for tuning or increasing complexity.

-**Performance Summary**:
-The Random Forest model performed the best initially but showed signs of overfitting when extended to the full dataset.
-Further adjustments and parameter tuning may help address this.

 ---

 ## Hyperparameter Tuning

 **TF-IDF Tuning**:
-Limiting TF-IDF features to 50 and applying SVD to reduce dimensionality minimized overfitting and improved computational efficiency.
+The maximum number of TF-IDF features increased from 50 to 100, and SVD can keep 35 dimensions after reduction.
+In this case, the model can maintain more information for `Summary` and `Text`.

 **Random Forest Tuning**:
-Adjusting the number of trees and maximum depth helped balance accuracy and efficiency, with an optimal setup that prevents overfitting without sacrificing performance.
+Adjusting the number of trees and maximum depth helped balance accuracy and efficiency, resulting in an optimal setup that prevents overfitting without sacrificing performance.

+Unfortunately, the random forest classifier model still has an accuracy of 0.53 ± 2 after the adjustment.
+Therefore, either the model is limited, or the critical data pattern is not captured during the feature engineering process.
 ---

 ## Results and Future Improvements